scoringengine/scoringengine/docs/source/overview.rst

 Engine
 ^^^^^^
-The engine is responsible for tasking the checks for teams during each round, and determining/saving their results to the database.
-This process runs for the entirety of the competition, and will sleep for a certain amount of time before starting on to the next round.
+The engine is responsible for tasking `Checks` that are used to verify network services each round, and determining/saving their results to the database.
+This process runs for the entire competition, and will sleep for a certain amount of time before starting on to the next round.

 Worker
 ^^^^^^
-The worker connects to Redis and waits for checks to get tasked.
-Once it receives the check, it executes the command and returns the output back to Redis.
+The worker connects to Redis and waits for `Checks` to get tasked in order to run them against .
+Once it receives a `Check`, it executes the command and sends the output back to the Engine.

 Web
 ^^^
 The web application provides a graphical view of the Competition.
-This includes things like a bar graph of all team's scores as well as a table of the current round results.
-This can also be used to configure the properties of services.
+This includes things like a bar graph of all team's scores as well as a table of the current round's results.
+This can also be used to configure the properties of each service per team.

 External Resources
 ^^^^^^^^^^^^^^^^^^